 A business can collect marketing data passively, but this approach limits your chance for growth, as it does not provide enough info on your customers’ preferences and prevents you from building proper buyer personas.
 Furthermore, interaction with customers creates both trust and engagement that results in more loyal customers and helps you boost retention rates.

 App makers, for instance, are getting increasingly excited about playable ads to boost the overall impact of a particular piece of content.
+Additionally, with more importance given to seamless user experience on mobile devices, the demand for in-feed ads is only rising.
 The same applies to interactive content that is not advertising but is intended to collect feedback from customers and build a viable marketing strategy.

 Selecting the right type of interactive content and finding the balance between static and interactive content can make the difference between visitors staying longer on your site or leaving annoyed by intrusive marketing techniques.
 So, let’s explore what interactive content options you have and how they work.